 Current Board of Directors

-Elizabeth (Suzy) Cain, Vice Chair of the Board, is Vice President and Chief Financial Officer of the San Francisco Chronicle.
-Previously, Suzy was a Co-Founder and the Chief Financial Officer for iLookout.com, a consumer safety e-commerce and content Web site; the Controller for The Chronicle Publishing Company, a privately held media corporation; and a Manager at Deloitte & Touche, an international CPA firm.
-While at Deloitte, she served a number of non-profits and coordinated volunteer activities for Junior Achievement.
-She is an advocate for the homeless and served for five years as a Board Member of Central City Hospitality House.
-Suzy currently serves on the board of the Daily Californian, the independent student-run newspaper at the University of California, Berkeley.
-She graduated from the University of California, Berkeley and was a Sloan Fellow at the Stanford University Graduate School of Business.
+Elizabeth (Suzy) Cain, Vice Chair of the Board, is a Financial Advisor for Greenspun Media.
+Previously, Suzy was a Financial Consultant for Change.org; Vice President and Chief Financial Officer of the San Francisco Chronicle; Chief Financial Officer and Treasurer of the Chronicle Season of Sharing Fund; Corporate Controller for The Chronicle Publishing Company; and an Audit Manager at Deloitte.
+While at Deloitte, Suzy served clients in various industries, including security broker/dealers, retailers, manufacturers, media and nonprofits.
+She currently serves on the board of the Daily Californian, the independent student-run newspaper at the University of California, Berkeley, and on the board of the Daily Californian Education Foundation.
+Suzy graduated from the University of California, Berkeley and was a Sloan Fellow at the Stanford University Graduate School of Business.

 Peter Rosenthal, Treasurer of the Board, is a principal at Sutter Street Investments a boutique real estate investment firm.
 Peter possesses 25 years of diverse real estate experience, from development to investment sale and property management.
 Peter has been a board member since 2004 and participated in Climb Against the Odds 2004, 2005 and 2006.
 Peter lives in San Francisco with his wife Patti, a breast cancer survivor, and his son Marty.